FairwindsOps/insights-docs/docs/configure/integrations/slack.md

 Read our [privacy policy](https://www.fairwinds.com/privacy-policy) to learn more about how Fairwinds Insights handles user data.

 # Installation
-To set up Slack notifications, visit your organization's settings page and click the "Add to Slack" button to link your account.
-You can then choose which channel you'd like notifications to be sent to.
+To set up Slack notifications, visit your organization's settings page and go to the `Integration` tab.

-If you'd like to set up notifications for a particular cluster, rather than all clusters in your organization, you can visit that cluster's settings page.
+Click `Add Integration` under Slack.
+Once you have Slack setup, you can then choose which channels you'd like notifications to be sent to in the `Notifications` tab.